 Consider two possible connectivity matrices

-with exactly $n/2 = 5000$ vertices in each community.
+with $n/2 = 5000$ vertices in each community.
 The leading eigenvectors of $P^{(1)} = Z B^{(1)} Z\t$ and $P^{(2)} = Z B^{(2)} Z\t$ are the same, but the resulting covariance matrices are different as they depend on the entries of $B$.
 In \cref{fig:diffcovs}, we plot the first $n/2$ rows of $n(\hat U W - U)$ for $B^{(1)}$ and $B^{(2)}$ respectively.
-Here, $B^{(1)}$ has a condition number of $3$, whereas $B^{(2)}$ has a condition number of $35$, resulting in covariance condition numbers of $10.36$ and $1236.59$ respectively.
-The cluster associated to $B^{(2)}$ is visibly much more elongated -- though the network is denser than the corresponding network drawn from the matrix $B^{(1)}$, the resulting covariance matrix is highly elliptical.
+Here, $B^{(1)}$ has a condition number of $3$, whereas $B^{(2)}$ has a condition number of $35$, resulting in covariance condition numbers of $10.36$ and $1236.59$, respectively.
+The cluster associated to $B^{(2)}$ is visibly elongated, even more than the matrix $B^{(1)}$ which consists of smaller connectivity probabilities.
 Computing the theoretical limiting covariance numerically yields

 which showcases the effect of ill-conditioned matrices $B$ on cluster structure.
-While the asymptotic normality results presented hold for fixed $B$ matrices as $n \to \infty$, the limiting covariance structure depends highly on the matrix $B$, and even sufficiently dense networks may still exhibit manifestly different cluster structure in latent space.
+While the presented asymptotic normality results hold for fixed $B$ matrices as $n \to \infty$, the limiting covariance structure depends highly on the matrix $B$, and even sufficiently dense networks may still exhibit manifestly different cluster structure in latent space.